trizen/Math-GComplex/README.md

 # DESCRIPTION

-Math::GComplex provides a generic interface to complex number operations, accepting any type of number as a component of a complex number, including numerical objects provided by other mathematical libraries, such as [Math::AnyNum](https://metacpan.org/release/Math-AnyNum).
+Math::GComplex provides a generic interface to complex number operations, accepting any type of number as a component of a complex number, including native Perl numbers and numerical objects provided by other mathematical libraries, such as [Math::AnyNum](https://metacpan.org/release/Math-AnyNum).

 # SYNOPSIS